-Mike Tyson is one of only a handful of people involved in the sport who has the right of passage to give Deontay Wilder any sort of criticism on his performance.
+Mike Tyson is one of only a handful of people involved in the sport who has the right of passage to give Deontay Wilder any criticism of his performance.

 Tyson went through every conceivable situation, meaning any guidance offered to the likes of Wilder should be taken on board.

-Speaking during a live session on social media, Tyson laid out some words of wisdom, along with a huge dose of reality for Wilder.
+During a live social media session, Tyson laid out some words of wisdom and a massive dose of reality for Wilder.

-Encouraging his fellow-American to come back stronger, the one-time ‘Baddest Man on the Planet’ also believes something was firmly wrong with ‘The Bronze Bomber’ on February 22nd in Las Vegas.
+Encouraging his fellow American to return more robust, the one-time ‘Baddest Man on the Planet’ also believes something was firmly wrong with ‘The Bronze Bomber’ on February 22nd in Las Vegas.

 “I know (Deontay Wilder) feels like giving up.
 ‘Oh, my life is over.
-I’ve made $90 million dollars.
+I’ve made 90 million dollars.
 My life is over.
 Oh God, I want to die.’ (but) Grow up.
-Keep going through it until it’s really over,” said Tyson.
+Keep going through it until it’s over,” said Tyson.

 “Wilder can still make a lot of money.
 He shouldn’t feel sad or discouraged.
 And he should continue to go out there and fight with a lot of zest and confidence.”

-On that fateful night at the MGM Grand when Fury took Wilder’s title, Tyson added: “Well, listen, he didn’t fight the same fight as he fought the first fight.
+On that fateful night at the MGM Grand when Fury took Wilder’s title, Tyson added: “Well, listen, he didn’t fight the same as he fought the first.

-“The first fight, (Deontay) fought with confidence like he could win.
-In this fight, he fought like he didn’t have any zest.
-No life in him.
+“The first fight, (Deontay) fought confidently as he could win.
+In this fight, he fought like he didn’t have any zest—no life in him.